-- PENALTY-Indirect free kick for the non-offending team from the location of the ball at the time the infraction is discovered if the reason for the stoppage of play was the infraction. - A.R.
+PENALTY-Indirect free kick for the nonoffending team from the location of the ball at the time the infraction is discovered if the reason for the stoppage of play was the infraction.

+A.R.
 3.4.9.a.
-An injured player is removed from the game, is not replaced at that time, and it is determined a substitute is needed.
+An injured player is removed from the game and is not replaced at that time.
+It is determined a substitute is needed.
 When may the substitute for the injured player enter the game?
-RULING: Provided the substitute has checked in, at the next stoppage of play or any allowable time for substitutions. - A.R.
+RULING: Provided the substitute has checked in, at the next stoppage of play or any allowable time for substitutions.

+A.R.
 3.4.9.b.
 A player from Team A is injured and the coach sends in a substitute.
 At this point, Team B sends in two substitutes without the referee noticing it.
-RULING: Once detected, the referee shall suspend play, caution-send to the bench and charge with a substitution-the last player to enter the game and restart play with an indirect free kick from the location of the ball at the time the infraction was discovered-provided the ball was not in the goal area, in which case the indirect free kick shall take place on that part of the goal area line that runs parallel to the goal line nearest to where the ball was when play was stopped.
+RULING: Once detected, the referee shall suspend play, caution the last player to enter the game-send the cautioned player to the bench and charge that player with a substitution.
+Play will start with an indirect free kick from the location of the ball at the time the infraction was discovered.
+If the ball was in the goal area, the indirect free kick shall take place on that part of the goal area line that runs parallel to the goal line nearest to where the ball was when play was stopped.